exadisme/auto-ytdlp/README.md

 ```
 Usage:
      auto-ytdlp                                 Will check for youtube video updates and download them.
      auto-ytdlp [options]

 Options:
      --help                                     Shows this menu.
      -l                                         List all currently added channels.
      -a URL SaveDirectory Name of the channel   Add a channel or playlist.
      -d <number>                                Delete a channel.
 Get the number from list.
+     -u <number>                                Change how far back, in days, the script looks for new videos.
+Default is 5 days back.
+     -p <number>                                Change how many videos in the playlist yt-dlp will check the dates of.
+Higher value can increase the time it takes to fetch videos, Lower values may cause you to miss videos if content is uploaded often.
+Default is 10.
 ```

 ## Running as a service systemd

 If you wanted to set this up as a service you could create a systemd service with the following options: